hannesdelbeke/brain/tech art/qt/print all qt resources.md

 ```

 this displays the resource path when you hover over the icon.
-however you can also access these paths through QStyle
+however you can also access these paths through `QStyle`

+code for a folder 📁 icon
 ```python
 my_button.setIcon(QApplication.style().standardIcon(QStyle.SP_DirIcon))